Australian-Imaging-Service/xnatutils/README.rst

 Authentication
 --------------

-To authenticate with MBI-XNAT you will be prompted to enter your XNAT username and password (Monash authcate for Monash users).
+To authenticate with XNAT you will be prompted to enter your XNAT username and password (Monash authcate for Monash users).

 After entering your credentials you will be asked whether you want to store